 There's nothing complicated or difficult about the Bistro grinder's design, so you won't face a steep learning curve, especially if this is your first experience with a burr grinder.

 The adjustable dial even shows you where on the scale from coarse to fine you might want to set it before grinding.

 Of the 12 available adjustments, three are marked with symbols that signify the standard grind for French brew, drip brew and espresso.

 You may find that a step or two in either direction, coarse to fine, suits your particular brewing equipment better than the factory-suggested setting, so feel free to play around.

 If you make sure to use a pastry brush to dust out the burr assembly between batches, it will greatly reduce any inconsistently sized grounds making it through when you've adjusted from one setting to the next.

 Cleaning Your Bodum Bistro Grinder

-Because it has a simple design, cleaning the Bistro grinder is fairly straightforward.
+Because it has a simple design, cleaning the Bodum Bistro burr grinder is fairly straightforward.
 While we know it's an extra step that not everyone has time for, we think it's still important to consider brushing out the burr assembly after every grinding session, especially for grinders this small.